-BB opposes a socialized economy caring for all citizens.
-Its existence means that sharing the benefits of the economy equally among all citizens is possible.
-For this reason BB of Germany, Italy, Britain, France, and the USA was determined to destroy Lenin's state.
-BB presented this as a struggle against Dictatorship, but BB tolerated - and supported - dictators like Hitler and Mussolini until 1939, and until 1976 Salazar in Portugal and Franco in Spain.
+BB opposes a socialized economy caring for all citizens because its viability shows that sharing the benefits of the economy equally among all citizens is possible.
+So BB of Germany, Italy, Britain, France, and the USA was determined to destroy Lenin's state.
+BB presented this as a struggle against Dictatorship, but BB tolerated - and supported - dictators like Hitler and Mussolini until 1939, and Salazar in Portugal and Franco in Spain until 1976.
 In 1961 CIA agents, on orders of US President Eisenhower, assassinated Congo's elected PM Lumumba replacing him by the corrupt dictator Joseph Mobutu, who ruled Congo for 32 years.
 In 1973 the CIA overthrew elected President Allende in Chile replacing him the dictator Pinochet.
 CIA did the same to Mossadeq in Iran (1953), and to Arbenz in Guatemala (1954).
-This exposes the claim that the US anti-USSR campaign was a struggle of "Democracy against Dictatorship" as sheer hypocrisy.
-US rulers prefer dictators protecting BB to elected governments nationalizing part of the economy.
-BB matters to them far more than International politics of the 20th Century were mostly efforts of states democracy. with big business economies to destroy states with big government economies.
+This reveals the claim that the US anti-USSR campaign was a struggle of "Democracy against Dictatorship" as hypocrisy.
+US rulers prefer dictators protecting BB to democratic governments nationalizing part of the economy.
+BB matters to US rulers far more than democracy.
+International politics of the 20th Century were mostly efforts of states with Big Business economies to destroy states with nationalized economies.